difference between meteors and meteorites

 • Some meteorites contain organic compounds and amino acids, suggesting that these extraterrestrial materials could have contributed to the origins of life on Earth.

-• Studying these compounds helps scientists hypothesize about the possibility of life elsewhere in the universe and how life might have emerged on our planet.
+• Studying these compounds helps scientists hypothesize about the possibility of life elsewhere and how life might have emerged on our planet.

 4. Impact Hazards and Planetary Defense: